 Detailed rules on emissions trading continue to remain open in the rulebook on implementing the Paris Agreement.
 The states will continue their negotiations at the next COP in Glasgow in November 2020.
 The aim is to make it possible for states to achieve emission reductions abroad, for example through reforestation projects.
 However, it must be ensured that only one country can be credited with the emissions reduction.

-Swift and effective measures to reduce emissions are required as human-induced climate change is not only an environmental phenomenon, but also one of the main security threats of the 21st century.
-Rising sea levels, more frequent weather extremes and the growing risk of environmental disasters are depriving people of their livelihoods in affected regions to an ever greater extent.
+Swift and effective measures to reduce emissions are required as human‑induced climate change is not only an environmental phenomenon, but also one of the main security threats of the 21st century.
+Rising sea levels, more frequent extreme weather events and the growing risk of environmental disasters are depriving people of their livelihoods in affected regions to an ever greater extent.
 Climate change is therefore increasingly becoming a risk multiplier that threatens the stability of countries and societies worldwide.

 Strategies for achieving climate neutrality